 Some works are clearly both Māori and digital, like Rongotai Lomas’s animation, Te Ika a Maui, and Maureen Lander and John Fairclough's Digital Strings and Binary Strings, an immersive black-light installation that renders traditional string games in a Tron-like aesthetic.
 Cross-referencing tukutuku and minimalism, Peter Robinson’s print depicts binary computer code of 0s and 1s.
 Perhaps 1 and 0 refer to ‘Io’, the supreme being in Māori cosmology.
 Meanwhile, Shane Cotton’s paintings evoke the gravity-free space of the computer screen.
 Some inclusions are more oblique, like Michael Parekowhai’s carved wooden cupid sculptures, Castor and Pollux, named after the Gemini twins in the night sky.
 Painted white, as if marble, they resemble kitsch garden decorations.

 Targeting a young urban Māori audience, the public programme concludes with Technotonics, DJ Kerb, and DJ Rhys B. ‘We wanted to showcase Māori musicians who are using technology such as turntables, samples, and mixers’, says public programmer Te Itirawa Nepia.
-However, the media repeats an anecdote from Brown, about how one anonymous craft artist refused her invitation to be in the show, as she believed her work was concerned with and should be judged by the standards of the handmade, making it, in the artist's words, distinctly ‘un-Techno Māori’.
+However, the media repeats an anecdote from Brown, about how one anonymous craft artist declined the invitation to be in the show, as she believed her work was concerned with and should be judged by the standards of the handmade, making it, in the artist's words, distinctly ‘un-Techno Māori’.